Complete characterization of sink-strengths for mutually 1D-mobile defect clusters: Extension to diffusion anisotropy analog cases: Correction for the diffusion non-orthotropy

 and thus

-For the case of $1/2\langle111\rangle$ glides which is highlighted in this paper, because the angle between crystallographic variants $\arccos(1/3)$ is somehow not so far from $\pi/2$, the correction on CSS for non-orthotropic diffusion happens to be relatively modest even when $D_A \gg D_B$: it is about a factor $0.9$ (of course for $D_A=D_B$ the ratio is one, as no correction is needed).
-The correction is more substantial when considering, for example, absorptions between $1/2\langle111\rangle$ loops and $\langle100\rangle$ ones (which are known to coexists in irradiated bcc-iron \cite{Masters,Meslin}).
-The smallest angle between glide direction would then be divided by two, so the correction on CSS could then become quite significant (about $0.6$).
+For the case of $\langle111\rangle$ glides which is highlighted in this paper, because the angle between crystallographic variants $\arccos(1/3)$ is somehow not so far from $\pi/2$, the correction on CSS for non-orthotropic diffusion happens to be relatively modest even when $D_A \gg D_B$: it is about a factor $0.9$ (of course for $D_A=D_B$ the ratio is one, as no correction is needed).
+The correction is more substantial when considering, for example, absorptions between $\langle111\rangle$ loops and $\langle100\rangle$ ones (which are known to coexist in irradiated BCC iron \cite{Masters,Meslin}).
+The smallest angle between glide directions would then be divided by two, so the correction on CSS could then become quite significant (about $0.6$).